Photonsters/anycubic-photon-docs/FAQ.md

 That's not true at all.
 Once again, it is not about the texture (there's already plenty on the stock blue build plate), it's about build plate flatness.
 If your build plate is leveled correctly and its surface is flat, you will have good print adhesion.
 Resin will adhere even to glass as you can see in [this video](https://youtu.be/vRxkcX8kPAc) by Photocentric.

 ### I'm sure my build plate is level but I still can't get a print!
 Did you just switch resins?
+Did you use an unsuitable resin formulated for SLA Laser or DLP printers?
+Did you mix the resin properly before use?
+Is the resin expired?
+Is it too cold?
+There are many factors that may affect print adhesion.
+Keep testing to find the root causes for your plate adhesion issues.

-Some resins such as Bluecast or Anycubic Maroon are notoriously difficult to obtain adhesion.
-Increase bottom exposures and test.
+Some resins such as Anycubic Maroon are notoriously difficult to obtain adhesion.
+This is due to their formulation.
+Increase bottom exposures by 10 second increments and keep testing.

-For regular resins, increasing bottom exposures should enable plate adhesion.
-For speciality resins such as Bluecast, etc., they recommend to use a primer coat on the plate.
+Castable and other speciality resins such as Bluecast or Senertek generally need longer bottom exposures or the help of a primer coat.
 Primers are basically just uv glue and can be found online cheaply.
 You can also try LOCA (Liquid Optically Clear Adhesive),

+For the majority of regular modelling resins, increasing bottom exposures should enable plate adhesion.
+Do not pay for uv glues marketed as miracle cure adhesion bonding concoctions,

-If you're positively sure it's not the resin, and you've got your build plate leveled perfectly, and it's not warped or defective, and you still can't get a print or some parts didn't stick to the plate, [try following these steps very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#my-prints-just-wont-stick)
+If you're positively sure it's not the resin or other factors mentioned above, and you've got your build plate leveled perfectly, and it's not warped or defective, and you still can't get a print or some parts didn't stick to the plate, [try following these steps very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#my-prints-just-wont-stick)

 ### I'm giving up, my prints just won't stick!
-You may have a warped or defective build plate, the surface may not be true and flat.
+You may have a warped or defective build plate, the plate surface may not be true and flat.
 Check for flatness by placing a steel rule across the build plate, against a light source, check if there are any uneven gaps showing.

 It would be more accurate to check by making an imprint.
 Lightly coat the build plate surface with engineer's blue dye or evenly roll a thin layer of printmaking ink.
 Place a sheet of paper on a known flat surface such as plate glass or polished granite /marble, then press the build plate on the paper and check the imprint for blank spots.

 ### My build plate is defective and not flat, how do I fix this?
 If you've verified that the build plate surface is not flat, you can try to achieve a true flat surface by a process termed [lapping](https://www.wikipedia.org/wiki/Lapping).
-Unfortunately, most people will not have the tools to achieve this.
+Unfortunately, most people will not have the tools or skills to achieve this.
 Try bringing your build plate to a machine shop nearby, they'll know what to do.

 If you want to try this at home, do not simply go rubbing the build plate with sandpaper, you'll probably make things worse.
 Proceed only if you have the necessary tools and know-how to achieve a true flat surface.